Leeds United F.C.: 2002–2010: Financial crisis and decline

-2007–2010: League One

 On 3 July 2007, HM Revenue and Customs (HMRC) lodged a legal challenge to Leeds' Creditors' Voluntary Agreement (CVA).
 Under league rules, if the club were still in administration at the start of the following season, Leeds would have been prevented from starting their season by the Football League.
 Following the challenge by HMRC, the club was put up for sale by KPMG, and again Ken Bates' bid was accepted.
 The League eventually sanctioned this under the "exceptional circumstances rule" but imposed a 15-point deduction due to the club failing to exit administration with a CVA, as the Football League rules required.
 On 31 August 2007, HMRC decided not to pursue its legal challenge any further.

-Despite the 15-point deduction, Wise and his assistant Gus Poyet guided Leeds to a play-off position, only for Poyet to leave for Tottenham, and Wise quitting to take up a position at Newcastle United.
+Wise and his assistant Gus Poyet guided Leeds to a play-off position, only for Poyet to leave for Tottenham, and Wise quitting to take up a position at Newcastle United.
 Wise was replaced by former club captain Gary McAllister.
 Leeds went on to secure a place in the play-off final, but were beaten by Doncaster Rovers.
-The following season saw a poor run of results, and McAllister was dismissed after a run of five defeats in a row.
-He was replaced by Simon Grayson, who resigned from his post as manager of Blackpool to take the position.
+McAllister was dismissed after a run of five straight defeats on 21 December 2008.
+McAllister was replaced by Simon Grayson, who resigned from his post as manager of Blackpool to take the position.
 Under Grayson, Leeds made the play-offs once again, but were beaten over the two legs of the semi-finals by Millwall.

-In the 2009–10 season, the team secured the best start ever to a season by a Leeds side, and caused a major upset in the third round of the FA Cup by beating Manchester United at Old Trafford.
-After the impressive run in the FA Cup, Leeds' league form suffered, with the team taking just seven points from a possible 24.
-However, the team rallied and Leeds won their final game of the season to confirm promotion to the Championship as runners-up to Norwich City.
+In 2009–10, Leeds United made their best ever start to a season, and caused a major upset in the third round of the FA Cup by beating Manchester United at Old Trafford.
+After an impressive run in the FA Cup, Leeds' league form suffered, however the team rallied and won their final game of the season to confirm promotion to the Championship as runners-up to Norwich City.